 Most people on teams want their ideas to be heard.
 In fact, the number one reason people don’t speak up is that they have spoken up in the past and nothing happened.

 In teams with a few loud voices, morale might be really low.
 Usually, the loud voices don’t realize it, because they are too busy talking over everyone.
 And sometimes, this is a long-term effect of poor communication culture.

 If someone is valuable enough to be on the team, their ideas are valuable enough to be heard.
 If someone has a seat at the table, make sure they have a voice in the room.

 One thing we hear from pastors is they don’t have people around them that speak up.
 They tell us they desire to have great leaders around them with ideas and drive, but they just don’t.

-if you don’t’ have people around you with opinions, ideas, and leadership experience, that’s a leadership development issues.
+if you don’t’ have people around you with opinions, ideas, and leadership experience, that’s a leadership development issue.
 That’s not other people’s fault…that’s on you.
-Leaders create the culture where voices are valued.
+Leaders create a culture where voices are valued.

 If you’re on a team and don’t feel like you can share your opinion, speak up about the culture that makes you feel that way.